aspectron/kaspa-mdbook/src/introduction.md

 # WASM SDK

-This WASM SDK is generated directly from the Rusty Kaspa codebase, where Rust functions are compiled into WebAssembly and then are offered in the JavaScript environment as native JavaScript functions.
+This WASM SDK is generated directly from the Rusty Kaspa codebase, where Rust functions are compiled into WebAssembly and then are offered in the JavaScript or TypeScript environments as native JavaScript functions.

 Since the WASM SDK has an integrated WebSocket support, it offers RPC connectivity turning all RPC calls into async function calls in JavaScript (in Rust these functions are also async).